Faculty & Staff

 Rosalind I. J. Hackett has been teaching in the Department of Religious Studies at the University of Tennessee in Knoxville since 1986, and is an adjunct Professor in Anthropology and faculty associate at the Howard H. Baker, Jr. Center for Public Policy.
 She was a Distinguished Professor in the Humanities from 2003-2008.
 She taught in Nigerian universities from 1975-1983, while conducting fieldwork.
 Her graduate degrees are from the University of London (M.Phil. in History and Philosophy of Religion) and from the University of Aberdeen (Ph.D.
 Religious Studies).
 As an undergraduate, she was a French major at the University of Leeds, before 'converting' to the academic study of religion.

 As a specialist on the religions of Africa, she has published widely on new religious movements in Africa (New Religious Movements in Nigeria, ed.
 1987), religious pluralism (Religion in Calabar, 1989), art (Art and Religion in Africa, 1996), gender, the media, and religion in relation to human rights (Religious Persecution as a U.S. Policy Issue, co-ed., 1999).
-She recently published an edited book, Proselytization Revisited: Rights Talk, Free Markets, and Culture Wars (London: Equinox, 2008), and has co-edited Displacing the State: Religion and Conflict in Neoliberal Africa(Univ. of Notre Dame Press, 2011).
-She has two co-edited works in press: (with Simon Coleman) The Anthropology of Global Pentecostalism and Evangelicalism (New York University Press, 2015) and (with Benjamin Soares) New Media and Religious Transformations in Africa (2014).
-Her current research is on Sound In/As Religion.
+In 2008 she published an edited book, Proselytization Revisited: Rights Talk, Free Markets, and Culture Wars (London: Equinox, 2008), and has co-edited Displacing the State: Religion and Conflict in Neoliberal Africa(Univ. of Notre Dame Press, 2011).
+She published two co-edited works in 2015: (with Simon Coleman) The Anthropology of Global Pentecostalism and Evangelicalism (New York University Press, 2015) and (with Benjamin Soares) New Media and Religious Transformations in Africa (2015).
+Her current research is on sound as religion, and on the regulation of religious diversity in Africa.
+In 2014-15 she was a Visiting Professor at Harvard Divinity School and Research Associate in the Women's Studies in Religion Program.

 - Ph.D. in Religious Studies, University of Aberdeen, Scotland, 1986